Moin-27/Zomato-Delivery-Analytics/README.md

 # Zomato Delivery Analytics Dashboard 🍔📊

-A data analytics project built using **Python, Pandas, and Matplotlib** to analyze delivery performance, traffic impact, weather conditions, vehicle usage, and order distribution in Zomato delivery operations.
+A data analytics project built using **Python, Pandas, and Matplotlib** to analyze Zomato delivery operations and visualize business insights through interactive charts and a custom dashboard.

 ---

 # 📌 Project Overview

-This project focuses on analyzing Zomato delivery data using Python for data processing and visualization.
+This project focuses on analyzing delivery data such as:

-The dashboard provides insights into:

-* Average delivery time by city
+* Delivery time by city
-* Traffic impact on delivery time
+* Traffic impact on deliveries
 * Weather impact analysis
-* Distribution of order types
-* Vehicle usage for deliveries
+* Vehicle usage analysis
+* Order type distribution
-* City-wise order distribution
+* City distribution analysis

-The project was created to practice:
+The goal of this project is to practice:

 * Data Analysis
 * Data Visualization
 * Dashboard Design
 * Python Libraries
-* Real-world Business Insights
+* Business Insight Generation

 ---